Scone: Bridging Composition and Distinction in Subject-Driven Image Generation via Unified Understanding-Generation Modeling: The model

 \subsection{Stage \uppercase\expandafter{\romannumeral2}: Distinction training with understanding bridge strategy}

 We propose the \textbf{\emph{understanding bridge strategy}}, which enables the understanding expert to act as a \textbf{\emph{semantic bridge}} that transfers high-level semantic information for generation guidance, as shown in~\cref{fig:framework}.
 It comprises two steps: forming the semantic bridge via multimodal alignment and guiding generation through this bridge.
 This design improves subject identity preservation, relevance discrimination, and contextual fidelity.
-Multi-candidate data are introduced in this stage to teach distinction and distinction-aware composition.
+Multi-candidate data are introduced for distinction-aware composition.